Pwd9000-ML/blog-devto/posts/2023/GitHub-Opensource-Contribute/GitHub-Opensource-Contribute.md

 ![image.png]()

 **Create a Pull Request:** Navigate back to your forked repository on GitHub.
 Click on `'Pull Request'` then create a new pull request.
 Ensure the source branch is **your** recently created **branch** and the destination branch is the master branch of the original repository.
-Summarize the changes you've made, then click `'Create a pull request'`.
+Summarise the changes you've made, then click `'Create a pull request'`.

 ![image.png]()